 The most dominant brands in the Australian market are Panasonic and Uniden, with these two companies producing a wide variety of models with different features and functions.
-When we find a model that is widely available we include it in our test.
+When we find a model that is widely available, we include it in our test.

 Ease of use

-After fully charging each phone's battery, our testers set the phones to talk, and record how long each takes to be discharged.
-A perfect score of 100% is awarded to a model operating after 24 hours.
+After fully charging each phone's battery, our testers set the phones to talk and record how long each takes to go flat.
+A perfect score of 100% is awarded to a model still operating after 24 hours.

 Maximum volume measurements

-Volume levels are are measured using a decibel meter, placed one metre horizontally away from the base of the phone.
+Volume levels are measured using a decibel meter, placed one metre horizontally away from the base of the phone.
 We measure the volume of the handset and base ringer, the speaker in the handset and the earpiece.